pssst/pssst/README.md

 * `install.sh` - Installs the CLI (w/o root permission)
 * `makedeb.sh` - Creates a Debian package of the CLI
 * `makeiso.sh` - Creates a Debian minimal ISO image with user keys and CLI
-* `notify.sh`  - Displays the latest message with a desktop notification
+* `notify-pssst.sh` - Displays the latest message with a desktop notification

 #### Docker

 * `Dockerfile` - Builds a docker container

+#### GitHub

+* `push.php` - Updates a server instance via webhook from GitHub

 #### Heroku

-* `checkout.sh` - Builds and starts a server instance on https://heroku.com
+* `update-pssst.sh` - Starts a server instance on https://heroku.com

 #### Uberspace

-* `checkout.sh` - Builds and starts a server instance on https://uberspace.de
+* `update-pssst.sh` - Starts a server instance on https://uberspace.de

 Contact
 -------